-Most legal departments will invest in new technology projects this year – but a significant portion of those might be doomed to fail.
+Most legal departments will invest in new cloud based legal software projects this year – but a significant portion of those might be doomed to fail.

-Indeed, as Forbes reported, 25 percent of technology projects fail outright, and another 20 to 25 percent don’t demonstrate any return on investment.
-If you’re planning an in-house legal technology project in the next 12 months, how can you avoid becoming one of these sad statistics?
+As Forbes reported, 25 percent of technology projects fail outright, and another 20 to 25 percent don’t demonstrate any return on investment.
+If you’re planning a legal matter software project in the next 12 months, how can you avoid becoming one of these sad statistics?

 The Fundamental (And Human) Keys to Success